Richard Harris (anaesthetist): Tham Luang cave rescue

-In June 2018 Harris was about to depart on a cave diving holiday to the Nullarbor Plain when he and dive partner Craig Challen were requested by the Thai government, on the advice of British cave diving experts attempting to rescue twelve Thai children and their soccer coach who were trapped in the Tham Luang Nang Non cave system, to provide assistance with the rescue efforts.
+In June 2018 Harris was about to depart on a cave diving holiday to the Nullarbor Plain when he and dive partner Craig Challen were requested by the Thai government, on the advice of British cave diver Rick Stanton who was part of a team working to rescue twelve Thai children and their soccer coach who were trapped in the Tham Luang Nang Non cave system, to provide assistance with the rescue efforts.

-Harris' efforts throughout the rescue have been described as essential; he conducted a medical assessment of all of the trapped boys.
-At the 18 July press conference, it was revealed that the soccer team decided as a group that the boys who lived the farthest away should leave first, so they could ride their bikes home.

-To allow the rescue to occur, Harris developed a plan to keep the boys anaesthetised with ketamine while spontaneously breathing through full face masks.
+Harris's efforts throughout the rescue have been described as essential.
+He conducted a medical assessment of all of the trapped boys and developed and executed a plan to keep the boys anaesthetised with ketamine while spontaneously breathing through full face masks.
 This was to ensure they did not panic during the long extrication through underwater caves, which would have endangered both the rescue scuba divers and the boys.
 While one source states that Harris was the last rescuer to leave the cave, this is not correct according to Harris's own detailed account of the rescue.

 On 5 November 2019 Harris and Challen released the book Against All Odds chronicling their participation in the rescue of the boys from the Tham Luang Cave.
 In the book they corrected some of the inaccuracies in the media regarding the rescue.
 Harris stated that he did not pick the order that the boys would leave the cave, and that the boys decided that amongst themselves based on the distance each boy lived from the cave, as they thought they had to cycle back home.
 He also said the boys were fully unconscious as they were carried through the flooded cave, as he had given each boy two intramuscular injections in the thigh: ketamine to sedate them, and atropine to suppress saliva production to stop choking.

-Lieutenant Governor of South Australia
+Lieutenant governor of South Australia

-On 25 January 2024, Harris was appointed as the Lieutenant Governor of South Australia.
+On 25 January 2024, Harris was appointed as the lieutenant governor of South Australia.
 He was sworn in on 9 February 2024 by Governor Frances Adamson.
+Harris engages in public speaking and film making since his retirement from medicine.

 Awards

 In 2009 Harris was awarded the "Outstanding Achievement" award at the Australian technical diving conference Oztek, to mark his exceptional contributions to cave diving exploration, in 2017 he was awarded the "Australasian Technical Diver of the Year" at Oztek.

 On 24 July 2018 Harris, along with Challen, was awarded the Star of Courage (SC) and Medal of the Order of Australia (OAM) by the Governor-General of Australia.
 On 7 September 2018 the King of Thailand appointed Harris as a Knight Grand Cross (First Class) of the Most Admirable Order of the Direkgunabhorn.

 On Australia Day 2019, Harris was announced as the joint 2019 Australian of the Year with Challen.

+In 2022, the Explorers Club presented Harris with the Presidential Award.